Henish-AWS/AWS-Portfolio/README.md

 Project Levels
-The projects are categorized into four levels, each reflecting a different degree of expertise:
+The projects are categorized into three levels, each reflecting a different degree of expertise:

 Level 1 (Introductory)